 2.2 Sampling and Data Collection

 The research selected participants in the two economic hubs of Nigeria, Lagos and Abuja with 60 participants purposively selected in each location.
 The study selected participants from Mile 12 Market, Lagos and Wuse Market, Abuja, both markets were selected for being among the top three biggest markets in the city.
 The idea of collecting samples from these markets is that they present an ideal location to meet people from various regions of the country.
-In addition they also present an opportunity to sample people of varying economic status.
+In addition, they also present an opportunity to sample people of varying economic status.
 Participants were randomly selected to ensure good representation of different sub groups across Nigeria.

 The study sampled both urban and rural people who were either in the markets to buy or sell.
 Individuals approached were solely adults, aged 18 or above.
 A total of 140 questionnaires were distributed, 70 in each location, however after the field study, 120 were retrieved for the study and 60 were used in each location as the remaining 20 were rejected for the study due to the fact that they were either partly filled, not attempted, not legible; among other reasons.
 The questionnaire was designed to collect data for the following relevant sections according to the research questions developed for the study.
 The sections of the questionnaire include: (i) demographic information (ii) types of medicinal plants and how/where they are acquired; (iii) how they are prepared and used; (iv) types of ailments treated; (v) types of side effects experienced by users and (vi) participants’ beliefs on the efficacy.
 In order to test the validity of the research instrument, the questionnaire was reviewed by experts in environmental management and ethnobotany.